sLiinuX/wxRaven/README.md

 -----

 wxRaven is a free and open source cross-platform Integrated Environment framework for the Ravencoin community who want to write advanced GUI applications connected to the Ravencoin blockchain.

+It provide a Customizable environment direclty connected to a ravencorewallet.

 ![wxRaven Logo](res/splash-test.png)